marcschul/catchlight/README.md

 ## Description

-Reactjs App allowing uses to connect with friends to rate, review and chat about media.
+Reactjs APP allowing users to connect with friends to rate, review and chat about media.
 Built \w PERN stack.

 ### `npm start`